Saturday September 30, 2017

 Buses will be leaving from Thwing Center, beginning at 12:30 p.m.

 Cost: This event is organized by the Student Sustainability Council and the Farm Administration.
 It is opened to students, faculty, staff and alumni.
 The event activities are free.
 Food will be free for all CWRU affiliates with a Case ID.
 The menu will include vegetarian chili, apples, apple cider, ice cream, and fresh salads made with Farm produce by Bon Appetit.

-Activities will include hayrides, corn-hole and volleyball tournaments, small bonfires to cook s'mores, a tall grass maze, music, dancing, herbs planting in the greenhouse, mushroom productions, wood carving, fresh food cooking demonstrations, knitting, cookie decorating, Farm animals petting zoo, and hiking tours.
+Activities will include hayrides, corn-hole and volleyball tournaments, small bonfires to cook s'mores, a tall grass maze, music, dancing, herbs planting in the greenhouse, mushroom productions, fresh food cooking demonstrations, knitting, cookie decorating, small animal petting zoo, and hiking tours.

 Previous years sponsors include: